GuillermoGJ03/GuillermoGJ03.github.io/index.md

 ### Smart framework for air pressure control in agricultural equipment

-This project consisted of the design and development of a system to measure the pressure of a tire and adjust it to the desired value by the user through a physical interface and a remote graphical interface (dashboard).
+This project consisted in the design and development of a system to measure the pressure of a tire and adjust it to the desired value by the user through a remote graphical interface (dashboard).
 The objective of this was to be able adapt the tires of John Deere vehicles to the conditions of the terrain and thus maximize their lifespan.

-In this project we worked with a development board with an STM32 microcontroller, in which we implemented a real-time closed-loop PID control system (RTOS), using FreeRTOS, and an ESP32 to send data to a remote server using the MQTT protocol.
-The CAN protocol was implemented between the STM32 and the ESP32 to send and receive tire pressure data.
+To achieve this team project, my teammates and I used a development board with an STM32 microcontroller, in which we implemented a closed-loop PID control system, and an ESP32 to send data to a remote server using the MQTT protocol.
+Also, we implemented the CAN protocol between the STM32 and the ESP32 to send and receive tire pressure data.
 As an extra, a Fourier analysis was implemented to compensate the noise caused by the air pump in the pressure measurement.
+In addition, to make the project more reliable and professional, we implemented the control system in real-time using FreeRTOS, and use multicore programming to separate the tasks of the system.
+One core, an ARM Cortex-M4, was in charge of the control system and the preassure measurement, while in the other core, an ARM Cortex-M7, the communication with the remote server and the frequency analysis were carried out.

+In this project I collaborated designing the control system with MATLAB and programming it in C for the STM32 microcontroller, and assisting in multicore implementation.
+In addition, I was in charge in writing the C code for frequency analysis, specifically implementing the Fast Fourier Transform.

 <figure>
   <img src="images/P1-control-diagram.png?raw=true"/>